-We are seeking a Baylor RN to join our Hernando/Citrus County, FL Team.
+We are seeking a Registered Nurse to join our team Palm Beach County, FL.
 Pinnacle Home Care is a full service Medicare Certified and Florida Licensed Home Health Company locally owned and operated by home health professionals who are passionate about delivering exceptional, quality care to the communities that we serve.

 We take pride in our home health care professionals who are devoted to fulfilling the levels of service that we uphold.
 Human service can never be successful without dedication, just as dedication cannot be realized without passion.
 We hold true to what we say, and take action to our mission.
 We are not just another home health care agency.

 1. Coordinates total patient care by conducting comprehensive health and psychosocial evaluation, monitoring the client's condition, promoting sound preventive practices, coordinating services and teaching and training activities.

 2. Evaluates the effectiveness of nursing service to the patient and family.

 3. Prepares and presents patient's record at Agency case conference and to the QAPI team as indicated.

 4. Consults with the attending physician concerning alterations of patient care plans, checks with the appropriate supervisor and makes changes, as appropriate.